-- Rinse your mouth out before and after meals to help clear your taste buds. - Cold food has less taste and smell.
+- Rinse your mouth out before/after meals to clear your taste buds. - Cold food has less taste and smell.
 If you find smells bother you, try cold foods.
-To strengthen tastes, try warm foods. - Get rid of cooking smells by using an exhaust fan or cook on an outdoor grill.

-• Try new foods- you might find something that tastes good.
+To strengthen tastes, try warm foods. - To reduce cooking smells, use an exhaust fan or an outdoor grill. - Try new foods- you might find something that tastes good.

-If Food Tastes: Try: Salty Adding sweet flavours, such as cinnamon, fruit, or sugar.
-Low salt or low sodium products Sweet A pinch of salt in puddings, ice cream, yogurts, and canned fruits.
+If food tastes: Try: Salty Adding sweet flavours, such as cinnamon, fruit, or sugar.
+Low salt or low sodium products.
+Sweet A pinch of salt in puddings, ice cream, yogurts, and canned fruits.
 Nutritional supplements with coffee flavor.
-Buttermilk in smoothie recipes.
 Adding acidity by using lemon, lime and vinegar as long as your mouth is not too sore.

-Bland Alternating bites of different tasting foods during a meal.
+If food tastes: Try: Bland Alternating bites of different tastes during a meal.
 Adding more salt, herbs and spices as long as your mouth is not sore.
-Strong flavoured foods like spaghetti, and marinated meats.
-Metallic or bitter Using glass pots and plastic utensils.
-Fresh or frozen food instead of canned.
-Marinating meats with fruit juices, vinegar, wine or soya sauce.
+Strong flavoured foods like spaghetti.
+Metallic or bitter Using glass pots and plastic utensils. • Fresh or frozen food instead of canned.
 Using lemon candies, mints or gum after a meal as long as your mouth is not sore.
-Eating meat, fish, or poultry at room temperature or cold.
-Red meats can taste more metallic than fish and chicken.